bii-absd/tims/readme.md

 # About TIMS - Translational Informatics Management System
 TIMS is an OMICS based clinical data management open-source software that curates study-related clinical information, manages the raw processing of diverse OMICS datasets to a preprocessed analysis ready state and finally visualizes the clinical information and processed output in a single access-controlled and audit trailed environment.
 Most importantly, this data management system provides the skeletal open-source software framework for which any appropriate OMICS pipelines and visualizers can be integrated seamlessly in a scaleable fashion.

-See full manuscript in `paper` folder
+Please refer to `paper` folder for full manuscript.

 ## Trying out TIMS
 - Minimum System requirements : Intel i7 processor, 32GB of RAM and at least 500GB of storage space on Ubuntu Linux LTS 16.0.4.